Hand Embroidery Basics [multi session]Learn all of the basics you need to become a happy stitcher.

 CANCELLATION POLICY // Wild Hand is happy to offer a store credit refund for cancellations made a week or more in advance.
 For cancellations made less than a week in advance we can offer a 50% store credit refund.

-EMILY CARRIS (@carrisbears) is an Artist and Founding Member of The Art Dept, a collaborative vintage store and workshop space dedicated to sharing stories and uplifting underserved artists.
-She has a BA in Education and Photography from Eugene Lang College in New York.
-She holds a Master's degree in photography from UCA in Kent, England.
+Emily is an Artist and Founding Member of @artdeptphilly, a collaborative vintage store and workshop space dedicated to sharing stories and uplifting underserved artists.
+She has a BA in Education and Photography from Eugene Lang College in New York and a Master's degree in photography from UCA in Kent, England.
 Her work exploring the personal and cultural legacy of slavery and the Black female body has been exhibited nationally and internationally.
 Emily has worked as photography teacher and museum educator at the International Center of Photography in New York.
 She currently lives and works in Philadelphia.